exemplar-codes/posts-express-api-app/README.md

 The main goal is to build the backend.
 I copied the frontend from Udemy.

+## What is this app

+1. The goal is to build a REST API (data) app.
+2. There is a React frontend, but it's optional.
+3. The API endpoints work independently too.

 ## Code

 - backend: root folder